jclehner/nmrpflash/README.md

 (almost 32 MiB).
 Uploading files exceeding this limit might fail, depending on the device.

+###### "Ignoring extra upload request."

+Extraneous upload requests are usually sent by the device if the image validation failed.
+If you downloaded a firmware that's contained in an archive (a `.zip` for example), you must extract this file, and then use the contained firmware file as the argument to the `-f` parameter.
+Some examples for file extensions used for firmware: `.chk`, `.bin`, `.trx`, `.img`.

 ### Building and installing
 ###### Linux, Mac OS X, BSDs